Rctho/ETL_project/README.md

 # ETL Project Report
 Project Members: Kiril "Kiko" Ivanov, Eugene Xu, and Rachel Thorpe.
-Data Sets: IMDB Title Basics and IMDB Title Ratings
+Data Sets: IMDB Title Basics and IMDB Title Ratings.

+These data sets can be used to combine movie reatings with additional information about the movie's title and release date.
+This could be usedful in comparing ratings for different point in time and for comparing ratings of different films.

 # EXTRACT: